 A groan came from the bed.
 Everyone turned to see Yolei stir and half-open her bleary, wet eyes.
 "Miyako!"
 Chizuru said.
 "Oh, good!"

 Yolei's whole body shivered and she pulled her arms in close like an upended puppy, beginning to sniffle again as her eyes spilled over.
-"It's OK," Momoe tried, putting a hand on her.
-"You're home now."
+"It's OK, you're home now," Momoe said, putting a hand on her.

 "Yolei!"
 Poromon chirped, flying beside her head and nuzzling her.

-"Looks like you had quite an adventure," Chizuru remarked.
+"Looks like you had quite an adventure," Chizuru said.
 "I'm gonna want to hear about this one!"